pandian-ra/mlble_session2_assignment/README.md

 [0.018119178426603322, 0.9945]

 # Strategy
-1. Increased the Dropout rate to 0.2
+1. Increased the Dropout rate to 0.2 and used dropout after every connvolution except at the last layer.
+Not using Dropout layer at the last layer increased my model accuracy
 2. Used 3x3 convolution and 1x1